cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

 to access various AWS resources.

 The Development team can create a new application anytime, and we need to provision a new IRSA in the EKS cluster.
-We'll use the **Component Catalog Template** design pattern to configure the IAM roles with diffrent settings for each application.
+We'll use the **Component Catalog Template** Design Pattern to configure the IAM roles with diffrent settings for each application.

 Add the following minimal configuration to `atmos.yaml` [CLI config file](/cli/configuration) :